 It's easy!
 Prints at high quality up to A4 size (3mb 300dpi jpeg)

-Mount and frame, create your own personal greetings cards and stationery, illustrate school reports and projects, use as stylish logos.
+Mount and frame, create your own personal greetings cards and stationery, illustrate school reports, newsletters and projects, use as stylish logos.
 Print once, twice, as many times as you like.

 • Books, magazines, PR, promotions, publicity, film and TV £15 per illustration.